runwayml/processing/face_landmarks/README.md

 }
 ```

+#### JSON Objects and Arrays

-The Runway data is loaded into a series of JSONObjects and JSONArrays.
+Runway's output data is encoded into a series of JSONObjects and JSONArrays.

 JSONObjects are enclosed in curly brackets and indexed with keys in quotes: